Re-Tiper/Re-Tiper/README.md

 ###

-<p align="left">My name is Themis and I'm a Mathematician, from Greece. <br>I use GitHub as way to store scripts and projects I'm working on in my free time.</p>
+<p align="left">My name is Themis and I'm a Mathematician, from Greece. <br>I use GitHub as way to store scripts and projects I'm working on in my free time, as well as those developed during my studies.</p>

 ###